sait-wbdv/assessments/cpnt262/assignment-4/README.md

     - `creditURL` - A link to the original photo, photographer's home page, license details, etc (`string`).
 - Create the following JSON endpoint: `GET /api/v0/gallery` (or similar)
   - Return a JSON response to the client that matches the array exported from your custom module.
+- Load route as a separate module using `require('./routes/api/v0.js')`
 - Using `fetch()` on the frontend, request your gallery array using your JSON endpoint.
   - Refactor your gallery loop to use the fetched JSON array.
   - The gallery should be: